20 Types of Screwdrivers & How They Use | Daily Life Tools

 Hex Screwdrivers

-As a general rule, if you have any chance at all of coming across a hexagon-head screw, having a Hex Screwdriver handy is never a bad idea.
+Generally, if you can come across a hexagon-head screw, having a Hex Screwdriver handy is never a bad idea.

 The sharp edges and design help to easily grip a single type of fastener.